gnu-octave/bootstrap/README.md

  In Octave, you can find out basic information about the package by typing: `pkg describe -verbose statistics-resampling`

-## Usage
+### Usage

-All function help and demos are documented in `manual.html`
+All help and demos are documented under 'Function Reference' in `MANUAL.html`

 Function help can also be requested from the Octave/MATLAB command prompt, by typing `help function-name`.